 Developed the laparoscopic technique of common bile duct exploration, laparoscopic splenectomy, and nipple ductoscopy; developed, patented, and licensed first combined suction, irrigation, and energy delivery device in laparoscopic surgery; Vice-Chair and Professor, Department of Surgery; Director, Division of General Surgery, Storz Chair in MIS Cedars-Sinai Medical Center

-Early adopter and pioneer of therapeutic laparoscopic surgery, primary focus: MIS of the GI tract with special interest in inflammatory bowel disease; Professor of Surgery, Mount Sinai Health System; originated the Division of Laparoscopic Surgery in 1992 (and presided as its Chief for many years) at Mount Sinai Hospital; published extensively, presented at hundreds of global conferences; past VP, SAGES; current Secretary, SAGES Foundation; President of the International Federation of Surgical Endoscopic Societies (IFSES)
+Early adapter and pioneer of therapeutic laparoscopic surgery, primary focus: MIS of the GI tract with special interest in inflammatory bowel disease; Professor of Surgery, Mount Sinai Health System; founded the Division of Laparoscopic Surgery in 1992 (and presided as its Chief for many years) at Mount Sinai Hospital; published extensively, presented at hundreds of global conferences; past VP, SAGES; current Secretary, SAGES Foundation; President of the International Federation of Surgical Endoscopic Societies (IFSES)

 Professor and Chairman, Department of Surgery, University at Buffalo School of Medicine and Biomedical Sciences; previously, Professor of Surgery, Harvard Medical School; Chief of Surgery, Cambridge Health Alliance, a Harvard affiliate; past president of SAGES